thepluck/int3045-final-report/README.md

 ```sh
 make render-articles
 ```
-With this command, all the markdown files in `./articles` and `./interviews` will be transformed into the corresponding latex files in `./src/articles` and `./src/interviews` respectively.
+With this command, all the markdown files in `./articles` will be transformed into the corresponding latex files in `./src/articles`.